 for example real-rooted polynomials, and polynomials obtained from

-Finally, I must admit that I have a soft spot for discrete dynamical systems,
+Finally, I must admit that I have a soft spot for tilings, discrete dynamical systems,

 machine learning, neural networks and cellular automata.